roxk/packaged-oop-winrt-server-app-extension/README.md

 ## What?

-This is a sample that demonstrates how to use packaged OOP WinRT Server and Dynamic Dependency to implement IPC/customization point, replacing packaged COM server.
+This is a sample that demonstrates how to use packaged OOP (Out-Of-Process) WinRT Server and Dynamic Dependency to implement IPC/customization point, replacing packaged COM server.

+The following samples are available:
+- Using packaged OOP WinRT Server with MSIX App Extension (aka Widget/Dev Home-like API)

 ## Motivation